jonasberlinma/ci-demo/README.md

 ```
 minikube addons enable ingress
 ```
+## Running the docker image on Amazon ECS
+Instead of launching the docker image on your local Kubernetes cluster as described above, it can also be run directly on Amazon ECS (Elastic Container Service).
+The easiest way to run it is to use the getting started wizard and specify the repo location "docker.io/jonasberlin/ci-demo:<version>".
+Just use the defaults and don't specify a load balancer.
+If you do you have to start understanding VPCs, security groups, health monitors, etc. etc.

 ## Added configuration
 To get it all to work you have to set up a few things in Jenkins.